cseanburns/personal_knowledge_mgmt/src/2b-working-with-gen-ai.md

 - [Chain-of-thought prompting][chain_of_thought]: a series of prompts that encourage AI to show its reasoning process.
 Most useful for GPT-based models.
 Reasoning-based models are designed to include chain-of-thought prompting.

 Please read through these techniques.
+Prompting techniques like **few-shot** and **chain-of-thought** are examples of to help AI reason through your queries.
+Other reasoning methods are useful, too.

 ## Prompt Exchange with Google